chef/automate/components/automate-chef-io/content/docs/client-runs.md

 To look at past run data, select **Run History** on the upper right of the page, which opens a side panel containing historical run data.
 You can filter this data by using the Run Status icons and Date Range selections.

-Node history data supports up to three months of Chef Client run information.
+Node history data supports up to three months of Chef Infra Client run information.
 Scroll through the node history using the pagination buttons at the bottom of the side panel.
 Use the **X** button at the top of the panel to close the side panel.